TommasoTarchi/autoRNAseq/README.md

 ### Output files

-The following is a list of output files of each step of the pipeline.
+The following is a list of the output files produced at each step of the pipeline.

 If not specified, the output file is always saved, independently of which steps are run after.
 Exeption are BAM files: by default only the last version is saved, but they can optionally be saved at each step by setting